a human centric developer with a great passion for learning, creating, and upgrading

 Frontend Development

-always focused on the end user, with working knowledge of React, Next.js, and more.
+always focused on the end user, with working knowledge of web technologies such as React and Next.js.

 Machine Learning Research